daveking63/Analysis-Sensors-Expo/README.md

 <h3>Datasets</h3>

 Normally, in an analyses of this sort, I would have used a variety of tools (like Python's Beautiful Soup) to scrape the content from the relevant HTML pages associated with the conference content.
 Because of the structure of the HTML tags, this couldn't really be done with the underlying pages.
-As a consequence, I decided to: (1) simply copy the text content from the displayed listing, (2) store the content in a text file, (3) create a program to extract the important details from this file (i.e. track names, session titles and abstracts, session talks and titles, and speaker names, positions, and companies), and (4) store the extracted results in a larger python dictionary which for purposes of simplicity was split into two smaller dictionaries -- one containing the titles and abstracts and a second containing the speaker information.
+As a consequence, I decided to: (1) simply copy the text content from the displayed listings, (2) store the content in a text file, (3) create a program to extract the important details from this file (i.e. track names, session titles and abstracts, session talks and titles, and speaker names with positions and companies), and (4) store the extracted results in a larger python dictionary which for purposes of simplicity was split into two smaller dictionaries -- one containing the titles and abstracts and a second containing the speaker information.
 The flow of this overall process is depicted in Figure 1:

 <img src="https://github.com/daveking63/Analysis-Sensors-Expo/blob/master/Analysis%20Processes.jpg" height=530 width=955>